bennylao/notebook/WindowsCLINotes.md

-# Windows Command Line Syntax
+# Windows Command Line Notes

 ## CMD
 - To print all the environment variables stored in path